Bug #1351

 Please try with the new ipsec-tools port from pfPorts.

-Updated by Arthur Brownlee IV 3 months ago
+Updated by Arthur Brownlee IV about 12 years ago

 Ermal,